Separation is Optimal for LQR under Intermittent Feedback

 Finally, we evaluate performance under three disturbance models: Gaussian, uniform, and double-exponential (Laplace), each normalized to have variance $\sigma_W^2$.
 The Laplace distribution is given by

 We consider a scalar LTI system with parameters $a = 1$, $b = 1$, $q = 1$, $r = 1$, disturbance variance $\sigma_W = 10$, and delay $\tau = 1$, unless stated otherwise.
-The communication constraint is imposed through a maximum allowable switching rate, denoted by $r_s$.
-Since the switching rate induced by threshold-based policies depends implicitly on the chosen threshold, we tune the thresholds of all policies so that their empirical switching rates match $r_s$ as closely as possible.
+The communication constraint is imposed through a maximum allowable communication rate, denoted by $r_s$.
+Since the communication rate induced by threshold-based policies depends implicitly on the chosen threshold, we tune the thresholds of all policies so that their empirical communication rates match $r_s$ as closely as possible.
 This ensures a fair comparison across different policies under a common communication budget.

 Our simulation study consists of three main experiments.
 First, we evaluate the transient performance by plotting the running-average LQR cost as a function of time for a fixed parameter setting and noise distribution.
 Second, we investigate the sensitivity of the system to individual parameters by varying one parameter at a time while keeping the others fixed.
 Finally, we examine the impact of the noise distribution by comparing the steady-state cost under different noise types against the Gaussian baseline, thereby quantifying the effect of distributional mismatch on control performance.